Computational Physics

 - Guided Classroom Exercises, In-Class Demonstration of Programming

-Projects, Critique of Formal Writeup for Each Programming Project.
+Projects, Critique of Writeup for each Programming Project.

-- The formal writeup should be no more than five pages maximum
+- The writeup should be no more than five pages maximum

 including any graphical output.
 Each writeup should contain the